garfix/nligems/data/rendezvous.md

 In contrast to other systems, this system does not parse the user's sentence into a parse tree.
 In stead, using conditional rules, patterns of words were interpreted directly as parts of a relational query.

++ !
+The use of clarification dialog to unveil the real intent of the user